jdromeiro/.NET-Developer-Questions/README.md

 A cheat-sheet with questions that can be asked during .NET interviews, and a compilation of short answers to these questions.

 ## Introduction
-During the process of getting a job as a .NET developer, I've come across several questions that are likely to be asked during an interview for that kind of position.
+During the process of getting a job as a .NET developer, I've come across several questions that are likely to be asked during an interview.
-This repository contains a list with some of these questions, as well as a suggestion of answers to them, either done entirely by me or taken from the internet and adapted.
+This repository contains a compilation of some of these questions, as well as suggestions of answers to them, either done entirely by me or taken from the internet and adapted.
-This is meant to be a go-to place where these answers can be easily found, and may help people landing their first jobs as .NET developers.
+This is meant to be a go-to place where these answers can be easily found, and may help people preparing interviews and landing their first jobs as .NET developers.

 ## Table of Contents